OneIdentity/SafeguardPowerBI/SafeguardPasswords/README.md

 **B)** The source IP interpreted a malformed request.

 Your filter might be invalid.
 Make sure you specify your filter parameters correctly.
-For more information on the available search fields, see **List of available search queries** in the **One Identity Safeguard for Privileged Sessions Administration Guide** on the [Technical documents for One Identity Safeguard for Priviledged Sessions] page.
+For more information on the available search fields, see **List of available search queries** in the **One Identity Safeguard for Privileged Sessions Administration Guide** on the [Technical documents for One Identity Safeguard for Privileged Sessions] page.

 **C)** The username or password you have specified is invalid.